jreisinger/docs/data/notes/prometheus.md

 * node
 * service
-* endpoints
+* endpoints - will return a target for every port of every pod backing each of your services
-* pod - it will return a target for each port of every one of your pods
+* pod - will return a target for each port of every one of your pods
 * ingress

 # Tips and tricks